Vehicle, Wildfire and Structure Arson: Distinct Patterns

 Last updated:

 Each subspecialty has developed its own body of empirical research, its own specialist training pathway, and its own forensic toolkit.
 Vehicle fire investigation draws on automotive engineering knowledge that most fire investigators do not carry unless specifically trained.
 Wildfire arson investigation requires ecological and meteorological knowledge, geographic information systems analysis, and cooperation with land management agencies that sit entirely outside the normal criminal-investigation ecosystem.
 Structure arson investigation, the most familiar subspecialty to most fire investigators, remains the area where the 2009 National Academy of Sciences critique of fire science has had the greatest impact, because structure fires produce the most complex post-fire burn patterns and therefore the greatest risk of misattribution between accidental and incendiary origin.
+That critique and its lasting effect on expert testimony standards are examined in cognitive bias, expert testimony and the 2009 NAS critique.

 Vehicles contain a substantial volume of inherent combustible material independent of any externally applied accelerant: seat foam and fabric, carpet backing and fibres, door panel foam, instrument panel plastics, underbonnet polymer components, wiring insulation, brake fluid, power-steering fluid, fuel, oil, and coolant.
 A fully involved passenger vehicle fire can produce temperatures exceeding 900 degrees Celsius inside the passenger compartment before any externally applied accelerant is present.
 This means that char patterns, melt patterns, and heat-discolouration evidence inside a burned vehicle cannot be interpreted using the same interpretive vocabulary applied to structure fires, where inherent combustible load per unit area is substantially lower in many room types.